Let’s make training more enjoyable than school!

 Easy to use

-This approach can be used for pretty much any context.
-It's a great way to refresh an otherwise traditional session, especially if you notice that some people seem mentally withdrawn or if you want people to think about something at some depth.
+This approach can be used in pretty much any context.
+It’s a great way to refresh an otherwise traditional session, especially if you notice that some people seem mentally withdrawn or if you want people to think about something at some depth.

 Most importantly, it’s great for introverts.
 In fact, you may not even notice who’s introvert after replacing standard brainstorming with Think — Pair — Share.